oktadev/okta-blog/_source/_posts/2024-02-27-spring-security-pkce.md

 {% img blog/spring-security-pkce/auth0-end-session-discovery.png alt:"Auth0 End Session Endpoint Discovery toggle option" width:"600" %}{: .center-image }

-Now the **Logout** will end the session at Auth0, and the browser will redirect to the Universal Login page.
+Restart the application.
+Now the **Logout** link will end the session at Auth0, and the browser will redirect to the Universal Login page.

 ### Enable PKCE for confidential clients with custom HttpSecurity